TomGower/egghead-productive-git/notes.md

 ## 12: Wipe a commit from my local branch

+Key point: you can return up to the point of the last sync with the remote repository, but cannot sync with a state before that.

+Use `git reset --hard HASH` to return to the commit at HASH.
+Any commits after that point have been discarded, as you can see in `git lg`.
+Using `--hard` reverts the same folder status as that commit, so any changes you have made in your local workspace will have been discarded.

 ## 13: Undo a commit that has already been pushed to the remote repository